-In respect of its provision of management services to the Sub-Fund, the Management Company will receive from the Sub-Fund a management fee ("Management Fee") of 155.000 USD per annum.
+In respect of its provision of management services to the Sub-Fund, the Management Company will receive from the Sub-Fund a management fee ("Management Fee") on a sliding scale at a maximum 15 basis points per annum of the Net Asset Value of the Sub-Fund.
+This is subject to an annual minimum fee of 155.000 EUR per annum.